 Decision-Making Process of an Insurance Adjuster

+How do insurance adjusters decide on a settlement?
 Insurance adjusters in personal injury claims typically evaluate the same variables that judges do when determining the value of a claim.
-These elements include lost income, actual expenses (include previous medical bills and future medical bills), pain and sufferings, and additional harmful consequences of the claimant’s injuries.
+These elements include lost income, actual expenses (including previous medical bills and future medical bills), pain and suffering, and additional harmful consequences of the claimant’s injuries.
 Other than this, the adjuster also considers two more factors: Claimant’s case strength and policy limit.

 Claimant’s Case Strength